leahvdh/survai/README.md

 survAI.Rmd contains the code for reproducing statistics and charts in the paper in R.

-survai.csv contains the corresponding data, including the quantitative variables of the paper codings.
+data_survai.csv contains the corresponding data, including the quantitative variables of the paper codings.

 corpus_1_included.bib contains the 136 papers included in the systematic review.